Kim Kardashian Shares First Photo of Chicago West

 There she is!

-A little more than a month after Kim Kardashianand Kanye West welcomed Chicago West into the world, the newborn baby finally made her debut on Instagram.
+A little more than a month after Kim Kardashianand Kanye West welcomed Chicago Westinto the world, the newborn baby finally made her debut on Instagram.
 The Keeping Up With the Kardashians star took to social media on Monday with a sweet photo of the mommy-daughter pair decked out with a pink-hued teddy bear filter.

 "Baby Chicago," Kim captioned the selfie, which appears to have been taken before dying her platinum blond locks a bright pink color.